PHYLUM – ARTHROPODA

 Common Examples: Asterias (Star fish), Echinus (Sea urchin), Antedon (Sea lily), Cucumaria (Sea cucumber) and Ophiura (Brittle star).

 This phylum has a small group of animals which look like worms.
 Organ system level organization is present.
 Body is bilaterally symmetrical, triploblastic and coelomate.
-The body is cylindrical and consists and anterior proboscis, a collar and a long trunk.
+The body is cylindrical and consists of an anterior proboscis, a collar and a long trunk.

 Open circulatory system is present.
 Gills are present for respiration.
 Proboscis gland is the excretory organ.